 Deakin University's Bachelor of Cyber Security allows for a high level of specialisation.
 The course draws from the Bachelor of Information Technology program and features topics such as cybersecurity analytics, cryptography, and computer crime and digital forensics.
 You can study in the cloud (online) mode.
 All students must complete compulsory non-credit units on academic integrity, safety induction and introduction to work placements.

-A cyber security graduate certificate is the shortest university course providing an accredited qualification.
+A graduate certificate is the shortest university course providing an accredited qualification.
 A 3-4 subject online program is substantial nonetheless and requires 6-8 months of part-time study.

-Graduate Diploma in Cyber Security at UNSW Online
+UNSW Online - Graduate Diploma in Cyber Security

-The 100% online Graduate Diploma in Cyber Security at UNSW is an 8-subject course that allows for both managerial and technical training.
-The skills you develop in the postgraduate program will help open career opportunities in the field.
+The 100% online Graduate Diploma in Cyber Security at UNSW is an 8-subject course that accommodates managerial and technical training.
 Subjects in the Management specialisation include cyber operations and cyber laws.
 The Security Engineering specialisation covers cloud security, penetration testing and digital forensics, among other topics.
-The program is accelerated, allowing you to finish inside 16 months while working full time.
+The degree program is accelerated, allowing you to finish inside 16 months while working full time.

 The ultimate cybersecurity education program is a master's degree.
 In Australia, an online Master of Cyber Security is a 12-subject program.
 You typically complete this over 24 months of part-time, exam-free study.